-As Friday is the most popular day to move amongst Twickenham movers, you can expect to pay an average of £937.19 for your removal.
-Tuesday is the most expensive day to move house, however, with the average cost of moving being raised up to £1,110.36.
-There are a variety of factors that can influence the price of moving, with the day of the week being a major detail.
+Our team discovered that Friday was the most popular day to move house amongst our Twickenham users.
+If you decide to book a Friday move, you can expect to pay an average of £937.
+However, Tuesday was the most expensive day to move house, with the average cost increasing to £1,110.
+There are a variety of factors that can influence the price of moving house, with the day of the week being a major detail to consider.

-With only 6% of movers choosing this day, Sunday is the least popular day to move house in Twickenham.
-However, it is also the cheapest, with the average cost of moving house being lowered to £717.
-To save up to 70% on the cost of your removal, don’t forget to compare Twickenham removal quotes before finding the right company for you.compare now
+With only 6% of movers choosing this day, Sunday was the least popular day to move in Twickenham.
+However, it is also the cheapest, with the average cost of moving house lowering to £717.
+To save up to 70% on the cost of your removal, don’t forget to compare removal quotes before finding the right company for you.compare now

 What is The Best Time of Year To Move in Twickenham?

-According to our data, the most popular month to move house in Twickenham is August, with 13% of our users choosing this date.
-This is unsurprising as the Summer months are often favoured amongst house movers.
-With longer, brighter days and warmer weather, it’s a favoured time of year to move across the nation.
+According to our data, the most popular month to move house in Twickenham was August, with 13% of our users choosing this date.
+This is unsurprising as the Summer months are often favoured amongst British movers.
+With longer, brighter days and warmer weather, it’s a favoured time of year to move house across the nation.

 Summer is also the most popular time of year to move for the rest of the UK, with August again coming on top.
-As the weather brightens and the school holidays cause less disruption, August is a great month to move with the perfect removal conditions.
-Don’t forget to compare removal quotes as early as possible to ensure you book the perfect time slot for you.
+As the weather brightens and the school holidays lower the chance of disruption, August is a great month to move house with the perfect removal conditions.
+Don’t forget to compare removal quotes as early as possible to ensure you book the perfect time slot for you and your schedule.

-The least popular time of year to move house in Twickenham is Winter, with February being the least popular month with only 5% of movers choosing this date.
+The least popular time of year to move house in Twickenham is Winter, with February specifically being the least popular month - only 5% of our users chose this date.
 This is understandable as the cold, wet weather is incredibly off-putting, with the risk of snow making the journey much more daunting.

 What is The Best Day Of The Week To Move In Twickenham?

-Despite it being the cheapest option, Sunday is the least popular day to move house in Twickenham, with only 6% of removals having been booked on this day.
+Despite it being the cheapest option, Sunday was the least popular day to move house in Twickenham, with only 6% of removals having been booked on this particular day.

 However, if you’re moving on a budget, you may not want to reject a Sunday move so quickly.
 If it fits within your personal schedule, choosing this day could save you a lot of extra money, allowing you to save more for the new property.